angus-mackenzie/ASD-Notes/ASD03.md

 However, **The cost curve under most software processes is exponential**
 * Fred Brooks attributes the exponential rise in costs to the cost of communication
-    * Customer and developer must understand each other perfectly.
+    * Customer and developer must understand each other perfectly
 * New Projects have success because the cost curve is still flat
 * Cost start increasing
-    * Quickly overcome any additional value added from new features.
+    * Quickly overcome any additional value added from new features

 ![Cost Curve](img/unprofitableprojectcostcurve.png)

 ## The Crunch
-* Crunch is the side effect of other problems and the cause of burnout.
+* Crunch is the side effect of other problems and the cause of burnout

 ## Software Entropy, Rot & Geriatrics
 * Entropy is a measure of disorder in a physical system